fabburst/dotfiles/README.md

 <!-- -->
 ## If you're not me
-These are my dotfiles.
-Feel free to browse and grab anything that works for you.
+These are my dotfiles but feel free to study, reuse or grab anything that works for you.

 ## Installation